GreyZ80/AM9511_for_TRS-80_M2/README.md

 ## Schematic

-The schematic provides jumpers enabling various modes of operation.\
+The schematic provides jumpers enabling various modes of operation.
+- JP1 is only used for clock generators that have an Enable line.
+Otherwise it can be left open.
+- JP2 is set when running in interrupt mode.
+The AM9511 will trigger an interrupt when ready.
+Leave open when using polling (reading the Busy bit).
-Set JP3 to connect the on-board clock to the AM9511\
+- Set JP3 to connect the on-board clock to the AM9511.
-Set jP4 to use the AM9511 Pause* to activate Z80 Wait*
+- Set jP4 to use the AM9511 Pause* to activate Z80 Wait*.

+A data buffer interfaces the AM9511 to the TRS-80 databus.
+A GAL chip takes care of address decoding and signal inversion for RESET is performed by a 22V10 GAL chip.

 <img width="500" alt="Schematic 0 2" src="https://github.com/user-attachments/assets/d3d50e7d-1868-47c7-be61-6cf8b30654e6" />